CoachLamb92/sudoku_solver_project/README.md

 - ~~Make function that reduces potentials by solutions~~
 - ~~Make function that sets solution by singular appearance in Row~~
 - ~~Make function that sets solution by singular appearance in Column~~
+- ~~Area.data needs editing, it assigns datum as though we are using a 9x9 grid, despite testing with a 4x4 grid~~
+- ~~Make function that sets solution by singular appearance in Area~~